ETERNITY

 SILENCE & Selene

-Available from Bookshop.org, Barnes & Noble and Amazon.
+You can also order unsigned copies from traditional vendors like Bookshop.org, Barnes & Noble and Amazon.

 This is not the book that was published in 2000.
 This is not the book that was published in 2014.
 It stands on its own as a subtle remix and the closing of a decades-long journey.